You have three options for packing up.

 The most economical way to pack mattress toppers, fans, lamps, etc. is to use one of our large boxes and leave the top open.
 (You can put several tall items in the same box if they are lightweight and narrow.)
 Obviously the items will stick out from the top of the box.
 When we receive it, we cap it with a second large box.
 As long as this box weighs less than 50 pounds, we will store it as an “oversized” box ($55).

 Although this is more expensive than storing a standard box ($40), it’s still much more economical than paying for each of the tall items individually.

-We transport them to our store for packaging.
+We transport electronics and other fragile items to our store for packaging.
 Please do not attempt to pack fragile items yourself unless you have all the original packaging materials with the styrofoam inserts–especially TVs.

-When you pack fragile items yourself, they are not insured against damage, unless you have used the
+When you pack fragile items yourself, they are not insured against damage, only loss.